 Thomas Deane, Kathy Nomme, Kathryn Zeiler and Liane Chen collaborated in the development of this inventory.
 For more information about them, please see the ‘People’ page, from where you can message Thomas directly.

 Download the Experimental Design (Third/Fourth Year Undergraduate Level) CI Package

-After you have been cleared for access, you can download the files that make up the complete Experimental Design (Third/Fourth Year Undergraduate Level) CI Package by inputting the password you were given here.
+You can download the files that make up the complete Experimental Design (Third/Fourth Year Undergraduate Level) CI Package by clicking here.